mossbanay/Psychology-3-4/Glossary.md

 ### Synaptic gap (synaptic cleft)

-The small seperation between the pre-synaptic neuron and the post-synaptic neuron.
+The small separation between the pre-synaptic neuron and the post-synaptic neuron.

 ### Tachistoscope